 Manufacturer: Romeo Rega, Italy – attributed.

-Other versions: Also made with two light bulbs and with chrome together with brass.
+Other versions: This Italian brass & cane table lamp was also made with two light bulbs and with chrome together with brass.

 This table lamp is made in brass, decorated with cane.
 The reed is braided as the seat of a Thonet chair is made.

 Romeo Rega was an Italian company active from 1970 until 1981.
 The trademark Romeo Rega was first used on New Years Eve 1969.

 The Romeo Rega company worked with designers such as Willy Rizzo & Gabriella Crespi and produced furniture en lights mainly in brass, stainless steel, glass and chrome.